holdex/developers/.github/APPLICATION_SUCCESS.md

 ### Are we having an interview call?
 Personal time is more precious.
 Instead of spending 1 hour of collective time on a "whiteboard" interview, we allow you to focus on what really matters.
 We usually don't have calls until official onboarding where you get to meet the founders and other team members.

-### What benefits Holdex offers?
+### What benefits do you offer?
 1. **We are 100% remote**.
 Work from anywhere around the world async and ad-hoc.
 1. **Salary in stablecoins**.
-As [early adopters](https://holdex.io/about), we are very supportive of blockchain payroll.
+As early adopters, we are very supportive of blockchain payroll.
 It is negotiable though.
 1. **[PTO](./LEAVE_POLICY.md) and Holidays leave**.
-1. Project rotation.
-Exchange experience by building alongside [industry leaders](https://holdex.io/portfolio).
-1. Career growth protocol.
-Grow skills and contributions to become a Leader or Partner and earn from deals brought in.

-### I don't have Discord.
-Why should I join Holdex there?
-Discord is where we communicate with all our team members.
-We'll reach out personally to you in Discord to keep track of your application progress.